michiakig/maml/README.md

 ### parser

-- Parser.parse, parseExpr, parseDecl, parseType should accept streams and readers, not lists
 - type annotations
 - Infix of 'a * string * 'a t * 'a t
                 ^^^^^^ Infix should take a string for the op, not a binop